Banana Zucchini Bread

 For the complete recipe and measurements, scroll to the recipe card at the bottom of this post.

-• Prep.
-Preheat the oven & spray a loaf pan with non-stick spray or grease with butter.
-Set aside.
+Prepare: Preheat the oven to 350°F. Grease an 8x4-inch loaf pan with nonstick spray or butter.

-• Beat the eggs into the creamed butter until smooth and creamy, and a light yellow/orange color.
+Step 2: Beat in the eggs until smooth and light yellow in color.

 An overhead shot of the banana zucchini bread batter before stirring in the shredded zucchini.